Metropolitan-Council/vmt-mode-shift-study/README.md

 ### Data Management Plan

 Please see our [DATA MANAGEMENT PLAN](DATA_MANAGEMENT_PLAN.md)  for further details on our data practices for this project.

-## Related repositories

-[metc-tbi-helper](https://github.com/Metropolitan-Council/metc.tbi.helper) and metc-tbi-internal: These repositories create the data objects and .csv files containing the Travel Behavior Inventory (TBI) 2019 and 2021 data.

-### Contacts

 [Metropolitan Council](https://metrocouncil.org/)